Gastroenteritis is usually caused by a viral, bacterial, or parasitic infection.

 A doctor bases the diagnosis of gastroenteritis on the child’s symptoms and on the parents’ responses to questions about what the child has been exposed to.

 Diagnostic tests are not usually needed because most forms of gastroenteritis last a short time.
 However, if the symptoms are severe or last for more than 48 hours, stool samples may be examined in a laboratory for white blood cells and bacteria, viruses, or parasites.
-Blood tests may be done as well to look for signs of complications.
+Blood tests may be done as well to look for signs of infection or complications.

 Treatment of Gastroenteritis in Children